karelTole/Semeel-jak/README.md

 # Semeel jak - Means "forest" in Kiliwa language.

-Web app that bridges open research data with the gbif api and recommends datasets, taxa and geographies for novel research.
+Web app that digitize herbarium specimens to capture data in a SQL database and generate a recommendation system for species classification.

+for

 ## Libraries
 * Django